 At TurboTax, we think about taxes all year – but you probably don’t.
 For many, this can mean getting organized at tax time is a big challenge.
 For others, it may mean missing out on deductions that could help you get a bigger refund.
 There are many things you can start doing now that will positively impact your tax return next year.
 Here’s a list of ways you can help boost next year’s tax return and get a bigger a refund.

 1. Tracking Deductions

-There are several deductions and credits available that can help maximum your refund, and its worth the time and effort to find out which of these you can take advantage of.
+Did you know there are more than 400 credits and deductions available to Canadian taxpayers?
+It’s worth the time and effort to find out which of these you can take advantage of.
 The simplest way to keep track of these deductions is to prepare a file, label it accordingly, and use it store records of deductions such as medical expenses, donations, business expenses, tuition costs, and others.
 There are several apps out there that can now help you do this.
 For small businesses, QuickBooks Self-Employed is a great tool for keeping track all these receipts.

 2. RRSP Contributions